FEATURES

 TRAVEL

-By Dewayne Bevil Orlando Sentinel, September 28, 2008
+, September 28, 2008

 There's just something about Bloody Mary.
 Maybe it's her blank eyes.
 Maybe it's her stage-whispery voice or her ghostly complexion.
 Most likely it's her omnipresence.
 Bloody Mary, the icon of this year's Halloween Horror Nights at Universal Studios, appears everywhere - from the entrance to a 30-foot apparition on the Men in Black building.
 Mary has her own haunted house, and she makes cameos in others.
 It's all key to the theme park's "total immersion" plan for the event, which began Friday.